Eggyman0/telemetry-data-processor/README.md

 ## What have we done?
 ### Modifications Made Since the Initial UML Diagram
+Since our initial presentation in class, we have decided to have our vectors store strings instead of other data types like double or bool.
+This is because we want to export our data into another csv file, which would require us to have our data saved as strings.

 ### ChatGPT Usage
 AI was used for debugging errors that we had.
 So far, none of the code has been generated.